REDSIM/VRCLightVolumes/Documentation/HowToUse_Shadows.md

 No shadows is always the cheapest mode.

 Baked shadows are usually reasonable for static lights.
-They cost extra VRAM and extra shader sampling, but they do not render cameras in runtime.
+They cost extra VRAM and extra shader sampling, but they do not render shadow maps in runtime.
 They are still more expensive than the same light without shadows.

-Realtime Shadow Baker is expensive.
+Realtime Shadow Baker is very expensive.
 It renders shadow camera views in runtime, encodes the depth into EVSM data, optionally blurs it, and updates the shared shadow array.
 It is more expensive than Unity realtime shadows, so avoid using it on many lights at the same time.

 For realtime shadows: